-Flights to Greenland can be booked now so why not let the team at Travelling Fit help by booking your preferred airline on the dates that best suit you.
+Flights to Europe can be booked now so why not let the team at Travelling Fit help by booking your preferred airline on the dates that best suit you.
 We can arrange your complete holiday package all in the one place to help you save time and money.

 Once back off the ice cap it must be noted that although the road is gravel, it is likely to be covered in a layer of snow.